 Crawick Multiverse is an arts and visitor attraction, and events venue, which has used landscape art to transform a former open-cast coal mine into an outdoor space for community use, linking the themes of space, astronomy and cosmology.

-Where to eat in Dumfries & Galloway
+Where to eat in Dumfries and Galloway

-The best shopping in Dumfries & Galloway
+The best shopping in Dumfries and Galloway

-The best nightlife in Dumfries & Galloway
+The best nightlife in Dumfries and Galloway